The 2025 CSAW Experience

 Day 0.5 (11/6)

-Before CSAW officially started, the sleepless gang of me, Zia, Uvuvue, Dudcom went for a quick walk around NYC.
+Before CSAW officially started, the sleepless gang of me, Zia, Uvuvue, and Dudcom went for a quick walk around NYC.

-Dudcom flipping us off as per usual
+Dudcom being Dudcom, as per usual

 This 60 Water was referenced in CSAW 2024 Quals